Kelzlison-TFC/HaaS-Human-Assessment-as-a-Service/README.md

-# HaaS: Human Assessment as Service
+# HaaS: Human assessment as Service
 **A scalable framework for evaluating, developing, and optimizing human performance with integrity and impact.**

 ---